 - Find a balance between work, and your personal life, never allows yourself to be assumed, balance structured and unstructured your life.

 - Take good care of ‘You’ treat yourself as well as you would an invited visitor.

 - Look at every aspect of your life to do a reality check, start with your finances, your health, your relationship and continue checking until you accept the reality and begin taking full charge of your life.

-- Take personal responsibility for your life and stop blaming others for your downfalls, you cannot take full charge of your life until you are in control of the bad things that happened to you.
+- Take personal responsibility for your life and stop blaming others for your downfalls; you cannot take full charge of your life until you are in control of the bad things that happened to you.
 When you accept 100% responsibility for your life, you are in control and can begin changing the things that you don’t want in your life.

 Do you know that you can take full charge of your life, or you can decide to let life transpires and get the best of you?
-Incident plus response equal the outcome so it essential to taking full responsibility for your life.
+Incident plus response equal the outcome, so it essential to take full responsibility for your life.
 Accountability is one of the primary keys to taking back control of your life and allow you to achieve the existence that you want.

-There comes a certain point in everybody life where they must separate from their mother, father, and anybody that hold control over them and take full responsibility for their life.
-Ms. Jackson tells her story how she grew to resume responsibility for her life and not allow others to mold her which she so masterfully sings in a song.
+There comes a certain point in everybody’s life where they must separate from their mother, father, and anybody that hold control over them and take full responsibility for their life.
+Ms. Jackson tells her story how she grew to resume responsibility for her life and not allow others to mold her, which she so masterfully sings in a song.
 "Control."